jonasort/OGD-Python-Scripts/README.md

-# OGD-Python-Scripts
+# "Failed Neuroprotection of Combined Inhibition of L-Type and ASIC1a Calcium-channels with Nimodipine and Amiloride"
-Scriptpipeline for Analysis of OGD experimental Slices
+Scriptpipeline for Analysis of OGD experimental Slices.